cireneirbo/discord-bot-of-hacktoberfest-2021/README.md

 # discord-bot-of-hacktoberfest-2021
 A community-driven project for the 2021 Hacktoberfest hackathon.
+2022 contributions are welcome!

 ## Contributing
 Follow the CONTRIBUTING.md instructions to add content.